Employment

 Netherlands Collective agreements are common in the Netherlands, but not in technology.

-Works Council is mandatory at 50 + employees, but theirs is no penalty on not having a Works Council in place.
+Works Council is mandatory at 50 + employees, but there is no penalty on not having a Works Council in place.

 Poland Collective agreements are not common in private business sector.
 They are more common in state owned companies and some industries (eg mining).